Adventure Construction Set: Construction system

 Tiles may be stacked.
-Only the top tile of a stack may be directly interacted with by the player, however special tiles allow for game-logic to be implemented via the stack.
+Only the top tile of a stack may be directly interacted with by the player, but special tiles allow for game-logic to be implemented via the stack.
 For example, a tile may be set to "Activate All Things at This Place".
 Tiles may also allow or disallow interaction based on the contents of the player's inventory, or activate if a specific object is dropped on top of the stack.

 Spell-effects may be attached to Things.

 The game allows for somewhat varied monster AI behavior.
 A creature may be specified to behave solely as a "fighter" or "slinker", or adjust its temperament based on its condition.
 In addition, it may be specified as either an "enemy", "friend", "neutral", or "thief", with a total of 8 possible behavioral patterns expressed.

-There are maximum quotas applied to most categories in the game (including the total number of unique things, text messages, pictures, regions, creatures per region, things per region, and rooms per region.)
+There are maximum quotas applied to most categories in the game (including the total number of unique things, text messages, pictures, regions, creatures per region, things per region, and rooms per region).
 These limits restrict the size of adventures.
-For example, "Each adventure can contain up to 15 regions and each region can contain up to 16 rooms."
+For example, each adventure can contain up to 15 regions and each region can contain up to 16 rooms.

 ACS included a framework for fantasy adventures, as well as starter toolkits for fantasy, futurist, and "spy" game genres.

-Auto-Construct Feature
+Auto-Construct

 Along with user-constructed adventures, the software can also auto-construct a random adventure.
 This feature can optionally be used to auto-complete a partially built adventure.
 The user may specify numerous parameters for auto-generation, including difficulty level.

 Development

-Smith denied that his software was inspired by Pinball Construction Set.
-Stuart stated that the concept was based on his experience writing accounting software, during which he developed a report generator that would create a standalone COBOL program, and that Electronic Arts suggested the name Adventure Construction Set.
-ACS was produced by Don Daglow in parallel with the development of Racing Destruction Set.
+Stuart Smith stated that the concept was based on his experience writing accounting software, during which he developed a report generator that would create a standalone COBOL program, and that Electronic Arts suggested the name Adventure Construction Set.
+It was produced by Don Daglow in parallel with the development of Racing Destruction Set.

+In a 2020 interview, Smith said that he wrote Adventure Construction Set in the Forth programming language on a Commodore 64.